 3. Make a list and plan to bake ahead of time to make it more time manageable.

-4. Plan to spend more time in kitchen.
-If you are busy make a baking day.
+4. Plan to spend more time in the kitchen.

 One thing you will learn quickly is how much easier it is to eat wheat products.
 Once you read Wheat Belly you will see why you should make the effort to transition you and your family from the traditional wheat products.